 Road traffic law, also referred to as motoring law, driving law or road law, is probably the field of law with most effect on everyday life for many of us.
 Taking control of a car, no matter how normal it may seem, is actually a situation of extreme responsibility, and the authorities will be quick to swoop if you should fall foul of the rules in place.

 Regardless of how fair you may consider the laws of the road, a wide variety of road traffic offences are in place in order to punish those felt to be acting irresponsibly on the road.
 These include such things as careless or dangerous driving, drink driving and speeding.

 Any motorist should be aware of what penalties they may face if charged with a road traffic offence, and be aware of how best to present their side of the case.

-Our Instant Law Line service could also be of great help - this service gives you access to unlimited telephone legal advice for just £7.99 a month, whenever you need it.
+Our Instant Law Line service could also be of great help - this service gives you access to legal advice over the telephone at affordable prices, whenever you need it.

 Points on your Licence and Convictions

 Being convicted of a road traffic offence could lead to what is known as an “endorsement” being applied to your licence.
 Penalty points are another possibility in this eventuality.
 If you get too many points on your licence, you run the risk of losing it entirely.

 The punishment for a driving offence will depend on what type of offence you committed and the seriousness of the offence.
 For more on the kind of fines and points that you can receive for different driving offences, see our Table of Driving Offences.

 Even if you don’t lose your licence, penalty points can affect the amount you pay for motor insurance – we’ve done a survey into the cost of points on your licence and shown this to be the case, and can also advise on how to get the cheapest car insurance with points on your licence.